PoliEcho/arch-orange/README.md

 When you add a new file that needs to be diverted, you can update the list in "files-to-divert" and run "debian/update-maintainer-scripts" to update the list of files in the 3 maintainer scripts.
-But you also need to add a snippet in debian/kali-themes.preinst to setup the new diversion on upgrade.